sidebase/templates/README.md

 ## Versioning

-Every branch contains the template used for the coresponding create-sidebase package version.
-This is to ensure that older versions of the CLI can still retrieve the correct base template required by the other packages it installs.
+Every branch contains the template for a specific Nuxt version.
+This template creates a new sidebase project with the required Nuxt version.
+This is to ensure that older instances of the starter will still properly set up the project.